Is Montana a good place to live

 10. Excellent education and healthcare

-If to analyze the biggest employers of the three largest cities in Montana, you will see that the bigger number of specialists work in healthcare and education.
+If you analyse the biggest employers of the three largest cities in Montana, you will see that the bigger number of specialists work in healthcare and education.
 Both these spheres are developed at a very high level.

 With over 144 thousand students studying in the state, there is a rather high graduation rate of 86%.
 Moreover, there are 16 higher education institutions that offer students one of the lowest tuition fees in the US – it makes Montana a perfect place for studying, especially if to add a rather affordable cost of living to that.
 No wonder that the biggest percentage of in-migrants in Montana are young people of 18-25 years.